gregavola/memcachejs/README.md

 }
 </pre>

 That's it!
-Enjoy using memcachejs to creare expriing localStorage key/values pairs.<br />
+Enjoy using memcachejs to creare expiring localStorage key/values pairs.<br />

+You can also view the example.html for a detailed example on how to use this library.<br />

 # Questions
 I'm happy to answer questions you may have about this over Twitter @<a href="http://twitter.com/gregavola">gregavola</a>.